IDL Home Ltd T/A The Ideal Home

 - Lack of maintenance by customer during the lifetime of product or not following manufactures recommendations of care.

 - Slips or trips during adverse weather conditions.
-Suitable foot ware must be worn and personal care should be taken.
+Suitable footwear must be worn, and personal care should be taken.

 - Colour differences between samples, computer generated charts and actual laid products due to batch differences or natural products variations.